neo4j/docker-neo4j/README.md

 *NOTE:* Supported images are available in the [official image library](https://hub.docker.com/_/neo4j/) on Docker Hub.
-Please use those for production use.
+Please use those in production.

 # Using the Neo4j Docker Image